Get a free, no obligation personal loan quote with rates as low as 6.99%

 Cons Of Tax Loans

-• Hidden Fees.
-The terms and conditions of a loan can have a lot of hidden fees.
-Make sure to read the agreement in its entirety before accepting it, otherwise, you could end up paying more than you budgeted for.
+• Fees.
+The terms and conditions of a loan can have a lot of fees.
+Make sure to read the agreement in its entirety before accepting it.
+Otherwise, you could end up paying more than you budgeted for.

-• Be Realistic.
+• More Debt.
 If you can’t afford the cost of a loan right now, do not take out a loan.
 Taking out debt that you can’t afford could result in a nasty cycle of debt.

 Tax Loan Alternatives

-Sometimes a tax loan is not an option due to inability to get approved, poor credit or simply because a loan is not the right option.
-Fortunately, there are other solutions to handling your tax debt as described below.
+Sometimes a tax loan is not an option due to inability to get approved, poor credit, or simply because a loan is not the right option.
+Fortunately, there are other solutions to handling your tax debt.

 • Payment Plan with CRA.
 A payment plan can be negotiated with the CRA so long as the plan results in the complete repayment of your tax debt.
 Under this option, you will still be required to pay applicable penalties and interest.